abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 When we talk about *sati*, mindfulness, we often think about it in terms of being careful with the task or job we’re doing.
-However, along with mindfulness, the other elements of clear comprehension—*sampajañña*—and wisdom—*pañña*—are crucial.
+However, along with mindfulness, the other elements of clear comprehension—*sampajañña*—and wisdom—*paññā*—are crucial.
 Clear comprehension means being aware of the context of the activity in which we are engaged, for instance, being mindful of the people with whom we are working.
 An example of this would be making sure the sharp end of the mattock we are swinging isn’t about